Chicken, Red Pepper, Feta, and Dill Pasta Recipe

 - Cook pasta according to the package directions.

-- Put olive oil in a saucepan over high heat and cook the chicken cubes for 2-3 minutes to get a slight sear on it.
+- Put olive oil in a saucepan over high heat and cook the chicken cubes for 2 to 3 minutes to get a slight sear on it.

 - Add in red peppers and cook for an additional 5 minutes until they get softened.

-- Before you drain the pasta, put a few spoonfuls of the pasta cooking water into the saucepan.
-Add the noodles and cook for about 2-3 minutes until the sauce and pasta are living together in perfect harmony.
+- Before you drain the pasta, put a few spoonfuls of the pasta-cooking water into the saucepan.
+Add the noodles and cook for about 2 to 3 minutes until the sauce and pasta are living together in perfect harmony.

 - For the last minute, sprinkle in feta cheese.